BroSheng/ProjectLimbRescue/README.md

 ```
 1. Wait for the start signal from backend.
-2. Begin reading at 30Hz.
+2. Begin reading at 30Hz with requested start time and end time.
-3. Send the stored readings as a JSON object.
+3. Send the JSON data to backend.
 4. Repeat to step 1.
 ```